Key Stage 5

 The Level 3 Vocational Programme of Study:

 This programme allows students to specialise in one or more subject areas.
 This pathway leaves the option of university open – but only in courses that follow a similar subject area.
 Students could also access apprenticeships and direct employment after sixth form.
-Students who access these courses should have 5 A*-C grades and English at a grade C (or equivalent) due to the large amount of written work.
+Students who access these courses should have 5 grade 4-9s with some courses requiring English and/or maths at a grade 6 given the amount of written work or numeracy required.
 If they have completed the course at level 2, the minimum of a Merit is required.

 |Childcare and Health and Social Care||Level 3 Childcare and Health and Social Care Subsidiary Diploma||Primary Teaching, Midwifery, Nursing|

 |Business and Hospitality||At least a Subsidiary Diploma in each||Business, Administration, Internships|

 |Sport||Level 3 Extended Diploma in Sport (worth 3 A Levels)||Sports Science, Coaching, Nutrition|

 This programme is for students who will benefit studying another year on level 2 courses (in the form of BTEC level 2 Sport).
 All students will automatically opt into English and Maths re-sit if they haven’t achieved a 4 in year 11.
 A lot of students may choose to opt into the level 3 course at the end of the year, but some may go directly into apprenticeships, college courses or employment.

 |Level 2 ALL with Re-sit English and Maths|